martinquispem/southerncode-web/README.md

 ## Test Report

-It uses Cucumber plugin `pretty` to produce an HTML report called `cucumber-report.html` in the `target` folder.
+It uses HTML report plugin to produce an HTML report called `HTML Reporter` in the `reports` folder.
 Also, it generates a report for each test run.

 ## Test Runner